Co-photographing in north-western Tigray, Ethiopia

 Girls in Tigray region in North Ethiopia have over the past decade started to outnumber boys up through primary and secondary education in terms of enrolment rates.
 But underage marriage still hampers rural girls pursuit of education in north-western Tigray.
 Left unchallenged by governmental efforts to address marriage of underage girls is the female virginity ideal and the burden of sexual morality which girls continue to shoulder, and that sustains the practice.
 It is also a fact that despite positive enrolment rates, girls score on average lower than boys on the national exams.
 This article explores whether the modesty that girls are socialised into through the virginity ideal in order to acquire respect in the community impinges on the assertive drive and energy necessary for educational success.
 What will be addressed here are gender norms that continue to be reproduced in spite of the signicant changes in Ethiopia's laws and policies to amend former gender injustice, and which have brought unprecedented numbers of Ethiopian girls into school.

-Download the article published in Gender and Education in 2018 here.
+Download the article published in Gender and Education here.

 Kan Trump stoppe kvinners abortrett?